How Soweto is Transforming Dumpsites into Community Hubs

 How are they solving it?

-Recognising the need for long-term solutions to Soweto’s challenges, Zulu brought multiple community-based organisations with an engaged ward councillor to form the Keep Kasi Clean campaign.
+Recognising the need for long-term solutions to Soweto’s challenges, Zulu brought multiple community-based organisations together with an engaged ward councillor to form the Keep Kasi Clean campaign.

 The Keep Kasi Clean campaign is inspired by the success of long-term community transformation efforts.
 Most notably, Lebo’s Soweto Backpackers worked with the local community to clean up a nearby dump site.
 Once cleared, they planted trees, set up benches and created a beautiful green park for neighbours and tourists to enjoy.

 With the Keep Kasi Clean campaign, progress is underway in five communities in Soweto to turn illegal dumpsites into positive community spaces – everything from a community garden to a small business hub to an early childhood development centre.
-The campaign takes actionable steps to both address illegal dumping and help address Soweto’s other persistent issues.
+The campaign takes actionable steps to both address illegal dumping and help address Soweto’s other problems.

 What’s making it work?